Best practices

 Let’s have a look at the goal of each folder:

-In addition to the folders described above, the project root should also contain at least two files: a file documenting your project structure (this could just contain a short introduction to the project and a link to this page) and a file describing your environment.
+In addition to the folders described above, the project root should also contain at least two files: a file documenting your project structure (this could just contain a short introduction to the project and a link to this page) and a file describing the software requirements for your project.

 Multi-user project